ettore9x9/patrolling_robot/README.md

 ### The `controller` Node ###

 The `controller` Node calls the move_base action service.
-It implements a service that, provided with a list of waypoints, asks the move_base planning, mapping and controlling algorithm to bring the robot sequencially through all of them.
+It implements a service that, provided with a list of waypoints, asks the move_base planning, mapping, and controlling algorithm to bring the robot sequentially through all of them.

-When a waypoint is reached, the robot turns the camera to look around, then starts again reaching the next waypoint, if any.
+When a waypoint is reached, the robot turns the camera to look around, then starts again to reach the next waypoint, if any.

-It is based on the structure of the third assignment of *Research Track 1* course, that you can find at this [GitHub](https://github.com/ettore9x9/driving_modalities.git).
+It is based on the structure of the third assignment of the *Research Track 1* course, which you can find at this [GitHub](https://github.com/ettore9x9/driving_modalities.git).

-For autonomously driving the robot, the program sends a goal to the action server */move_base*, receiving feedbacks and monitoring the status until the goal is reached or canceled.
-Thanks to the gmapping algorithm, the robot can create a map of the surrounding environment during its tours, shown it this picture:
+For autonomously driving the robot, the program sends a goal to the action server */move_base*, receiving feedback and monitoring the status until the goal is reached or canceled.
+Thanks to the gmapping algorithm, the robot can create a map of the surrounding environment during its tours, as shown in this picture:

 <img src="https://github.com/ettore9x9/patrolling_robot/blob/main/media/rviz_map.png" width="900">

 The move_base node implements the action server to control the robot through the shortest path to reach the given position.
 You can find all the parameters' tuning in the folder [param/](param/).
-This is an example of the robot reaching a gol in the environment.
+This is an example of the robot reaching a goal in the environment.

 https://user-images.githubusercontent.com/91745595/211189092-38e84907-6e68-49f3-9a2c-a42065d9848d.mp4

-After reaching the goal, the robot performs a scan of the environment rotating the camera.
+After reaching the goal, the robot performs a scan of the environment by rotating the camera.

 ## Launching the Software ##